Systemic Family Therapy

 In longer-term processes, sessions may become less frequent, with greater emphasis placed on reflection and change between meetings.

-My fee for couples and family therapy / counselling is 90 EUR / hour.
+My fee for couples and family therapy or counselling is EUR 90 per hour.
 The total fee is based on the duration of the session.

 Yes.
 All matters discussed in therapy are confidential in accordance with professional ethical standards.
-More information in the section “Confidentiality and Professional Ethics” above.
+More information is provided in the section “Confidentiality and Professional Ethics” above.

-Therapeutic work is often most effective when challenges are addressed early.
-Family therapy may be helpful both in times of crisis and as a preventative space for reflection, helping to understand recurring conflicts, communication patterns, or relational difficulties.
+Therapeutic work is often most helpful when challenges are addressed early.
+Family therapy may be useful both in times of crisis and as a reflective space before difficulties escalate.
+It can help you understand recurring conflicts, communication patterns or relational difficulties.

 Family therapy does not offer quick universal solutions or ready-made answers.
-It requires willingness to pause, reflect, and examine one’s role within relationships.
+It requires some willingness to pause, reflect and examine one’s own role within relationships.

 If the primary expectation is to identify someone to blame or to confirm that only others need to change, the therapeutic process may feel challenging.

-All emotions are allowed both in life and therapy.
-Any emotion does not make you a bad person.
-Emotions provide valuable information about personal experiences and needs.
-Therapy often progresses more effectively when feelings are expressed openly.
+All emotions are allowed both in life and in therapy.
+No emotion makes you a bad person.
+Emotions provide valuable information about personal experiences, needs and boundaries.
+Therapy often progresses more effectively when feelings can be expressed openly.

-If you experience frustration, anger, or disappointment within therapy, giving voice to these experiences can become an important part in guiding the process.
+If you experience frustration, anger or disappointment within therapy, giving voice to these experiences can become an important part of guiding the process.